fornakter/nr_to_barcode/README.md

 # nr_to_barcode

-Create barcode or QR from file
+Create barcode or QR from file\
-Select file
+Select file\
+Select 'One file' or 'Separate files'\
-Chose barcode or QR
+Chose barcode or QR\
 Take your pics from 'Codes' folder

-Folder 'Codes' will be created at start - if dont exist
+Folder 'Codes' and 'OneFile' will be created at start - if dont exist

 Supported files to open: .txt

-File will be separated by line
+File will be separated by line\
 One line - one file with barcode/QR

 # I used:

-barcode
-PyQt5
-os
-qrcode
-glob
+barcode\
+PyQt5\
+os\
+qrcode\
+glob\